Linaro/lava/doc/glossary.rst

     exclude particular tests or test cases.
     [#deprecated]_

+  hacking session
+    A test job which uses a particular type of test definition to allow users to connect to a test device and interact with the test environment directly.
+    Normally implemented by installing and enabling an SSH daemon inside the test image.
+Not all devices can support hacking sessions.
+    See :ref:`hacking_session`.

   health check
     A test job for one specific :term:`device type` which is automatically run at regular intervals to ensure that the physical device is capable